aws-samples/cfn-multus-eks-managed-ng/README.md

 Also you can consider to make MNG spreading across 2 AZs like below figure.
 In this case, you can use `topology.kubernetes.io/zone=YOUR_EC2_AZ` as a nodeSelector to place a pod to the AZ where you configure NetworkAttachmentDefinition along with subnets of the AZ.
+As another option, you can configure floating service(virtual) IP (VIP) for the multus interface across 2 AZs as guided in https://github.com/aws-samples/eks-nonintrusive-automated-ipmgmt-multus-pods
-For this model, you have to give 2 lists of multus-subnets (for each AZ) when you run the CFN for Lambda, and then you have to create EKS MNG over 2 subnets (one each from one AZ).
+In this model, you have to give 2 lists of multus-subnets (for each AZ) when you run the CFN for Lambda, and then you have to create EKS MNG over 2 subnets (one each from one AZ).

 ![EksMngInfra-final-config.drawio](./image/EksMngInfra-final-config-1ng.drawio.png)